-Profile Utilize the user's profile data when exeuting a process.
-Only available for Windows guests at the moment.
+NoProfile Do not use the user's profile data when exeuting a process.
+Only available for Windows guests.

 WaitForStdOut The guest process waits until all data from stdout is read out.

 WaitForStdErr The guest process waits until all data from stderr is read out.